 Problems bonding with your baby can have a significant impact on a parent’s self-esteem.
 It can also leave you feeling alone and isolated.

 If that sounds familiar, don’t worry.
 There are several things you can do that will help you ‘fake it till you make it’, and a real connection with your baby will come.

-Your public health nurse (health visitor) is there to support you, so do talk to them if you’re finding things hard.
+Your health visitor is there to support you, so do talk to them if you’re finding things hard.